1995parham-learning/1995parham-learning.github.io/content/Tools/HCL.md

 ## Body Content

 To support the expression of the HCL concepts in languages whose information model is a subset of HCL's, such as JSON, a _body_ is an opaque container whose content can only be accessed by providing information on the expected structure of the content.

+The specification for each syntax must describe how its physical constructs are mapped on to body content given a schema.
+For syntaxes that have first-class syntax distinguishing attributes and bodies this can be relatively straightforward, while more detailed mapping rules may be required in syntaxes where the representation of attributes vs. blocks is ambiguous.